aspose-email/Aspose.Email-Products/email/en/python-net/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.Email for Python via .NET is a flexible yet powerful Email Programming API, that saves developer's time & effort to create, manipulate or convert common email message formats without worrying about the complexities of the underlying format implementation.
+ Aspose.Email for Python via .NET is a flexible yet powerful Email Programming API, that saves developer's time & effort to <a href="https://docs.aspose.com/email/python-net/working-with-outlook-items/">create, manipulate or convert</a>  <a href="https://docs.aspose.com/email/python-net/supported-file-formats/">common email message formats</a> without worrying about the complexities of the underlying format implementation.
 </p>

 <p>
  The Python Email API can be used for basic email management features such as message content editing and attachment manipulation.
-Moreover, the library also performs management of the message storage documents, sending and receiving emails through different protocols including POP3, IMAP &amp; SMTP.
+Moreover, the library also performs <a href="https://docs.aspose.com/email/python-net/working-with-outlook-storage-files-ost-or-pst/">management of the message storage documents</a>, sending and receiving emails through different protocols including POP3, IMAP &amp; SMTP.
+Learn to <a href="https://docs.aspose.com/email/python-net/developer-guide/">work with POP3, IMAP &amp; SMTP protocols</a>.
 </p>

 {{< /blocks/products/pf/tab-content >}}